-The author of the novel "The Bridges of Madison County," James Wheeler, wrote a 1992 best seller about a love between a farm woman and a photographer who was in Iowa creating a photo essay on covered bridges in the area.
+The author of the novel "The Bridges of Madison County," Robert James Waller, wrote a 1992 bestseller about love between a farm woman and a photographer who was in Iowa creating a photo essay on covered bridges in the area.
 This was one of the first novels I read where I didn't want it to end.
 I have since looked at these types of bridges in a romantic way.
-Photographers flock to these structures to capture the beauty, newly engaged couples —like Katrina and Steve, featured in the following photos — use the bridges to show their new found love in unique ways, families walk or bike across them, fisherman cast their lines near them; there is just a special feeling when you find one.
+Photographers flock to these structures to capture the beauty, many newly engaged couples use the bridges to show their newfound love in unique ways, families walk or bike across them, fishermen cast their lines near them; there is just a special feeling when you find one.
 Some are even on the National Registry of Historic Places.
-Let this be your guide to some of the romantic bridges of The Whiteface Region.
+Let this be your guide to some of the romantic bridges of the Whiteface Region.

 What does it mean to be on the National Registry of Historic Places?
 This list is the United States Federal Government's official list of districts, sites, buildings, structures, and objects deemed worthy of preservation for their historical significance.
-The Notman, Ranny, and The Wilmington Bridge are on this list.
-The Jay Covered Bridge is eligible to be on this list, but it has not been listed as of this day.
+The Notman, Ranny, and the Wilmington bridges are all on this list.
+The Jay Covered Bridge is eligible to be on this list, but it has not been listed yet.

 Jay Covered Bridge

 This wooden covered bridge is on the East Branch of the Ausable River in Jay.
-The Jay Covered Bridge is one of only 29 covered bridges in New York State, and there are only two in the Adirondack Mountains.
-The bridge was destroyed by a flood in 1856 and rebuilt in 1857, using truss which is a relatively rare, patented support system for bridges by Howe Thruss.
-It is the only remaining Howe Thruss Bridge in the Adirondacks.
+The Jay Covered Bridge is one of only 29 covered bridges in New York state, and there are only two in the Adirondack Mountains.
+The bridge was destroyed by a flood in 1856 and rebuilt in 1857, using truss, which is a relatively rare, patented support system for bridges by Howe Truss.
+It is the only remaining Howe Truss bridge in the Adirondacks.
 Since being rebuilt in 1857 it has been considered a Jay landmark.
 Tragedy struck again in 1953 when a heavy truck fell through the floor of the bridge and once again it needed replacement.
 Two years later traffic was moved to a new steel bridge downstream.
 The famous Jay Covered Bridge is now (since 2006) used as a pedestrian walkway and bike path, and of course for beautiful photography.

 Truss bridges were common in the 1870s through the 1930s while wood was in abundance.
-A truss bridge is a bridge whose load-bearing superstructure is composed of a truss, a structure of connected elements usually forming a triangle.
+A truss bridge is a bridge whose load-bearing superstructure is composed of a structure of connected elements usually forming a triangle.
 This is one of the oldest types of modern bridges, and features simple and economical designs by early engineers.
-Metal bridges slowly started to replace these types of wooden structures, the number's in the United States started dropping rapidly and wooden frames were replaced with new, metal bridges over the years.
+Metal bridges slowly started to replace these types of wooden structures, and the numbers in the United States started dropping rapidly as wooden frames were replaced with new, metal bridges over the years.
 There are many forms of truss bridges still used in the United States, just not using wood.